dOpensource/kamailio-admin-training/README.md

 6. Enter "yes" to the start the provisioning process

-Note, by default it will deploy one lab environment, which includes 2 Virtual Machines with Debian 9 Stretch installed.
-One Virtual Machine will be install with all of the required libraries needed to install Kamailio from source.
+Note, by default it will deploy one lab environment, which includes 2 Virtual Machines with Debian 11 installed.
+One Virtual Machine will be install with all of the required libraries needed to install Kamailio from packages.
 The other Virtual Machine will install FusionPBX automatically during the provisioning process.

-Set the num_of_envivronments variable if you want to provision multiple servers.
+Set the num_of_primary_envivronments variable if you want to provision multiple servers.
 The apply statement will look like this:

 ```
-terraform -var do_token=$DIGITALOCEAN_TOKEN -var pvt_key="~/.ssh/dopensource-training" -var num_of_environments=<number goes here> apply
+terraform -var do_token=$DIGITALOCEAN_TOKEN -var pvt_key="~/.ssh/dopensource-training" -var num_of_primary_environments=<number goes here> apply
 ```

 ## Notes about the labs